betelopson/ASL/README.md

 Big thanks for ASL script examples.

 Important notice!
 If I'll know any different version of the game I'm going to update the code automatically without notice.
+I think this is not going to happen because we use game exe and that file looks like never changes and I have already found all the versions.

 Known bugs:
 - [ ] It can split on loading after restart[^1].